wg-osr/walkerga.github.io/class/magic-user.md

 Every School has a list of spells associated with it.
 You roll randomly in it each time you take a Magic User template.
 You must quest to gain other spells.

 <ins>Perk/Drawback</ins><br>
-Every School give a passive bonus/penalty.
+Every School gives a passive bonus/penalty.

 <ins>Cantrips</ins><br>
-Every School give minor magical abilities you can use as often as you like.
+Every School gives minor magical abilities you can use as often as you like.

 ## Spells
-They’re stored in scrolls/books and you spend Spell Dices to cast them.
+They’re stored in scrolls/books and you spend Spell Dice to cast them.

 You start out with two spells.
 Every time you gain a Magic User template, you gain a new spell, rolled randomly.
 You can also spend Treasures to copy new spells in your book.

 <ins>Spell Dice (SD)</ins><br>
 You get 1 per Magic User template.
 They are D6s.

 Whenever you cast a spell, you choose how many SD to invest into it.
 The result of the spell depends on the number of [dice] and their [sum].

 If a SD rolls a 1, 2 or 3, you don’t lose it.
 Otherwise, you lose it until you get a night of sleep.
 You can’t cast without SD.

-Every time you roll doubles you get closer to Catastrophe.
+Every time you roll doubles, you get closer to Catastrophe.

 <ins>Catastrophe</ins><br>
 Every time you roll doubles you gain 1 *Doom Point*.
 Roll a D20.
-If you roll equal or below your doom score, you trigger a catastrophe.
+If you roll equal to or below your doom score, you trigger a catastrophe.
 They will end your wizardly career if you don’t quest to avoid your doom.

 ## Familiar

 One of your spells becomes your sentient friend.
 You may choose a single spell you know: it becomes a friendly tiny creature of the shape you like.
-That creature is now part of your entourage and can cast themselve with 1SD once per Day.
-You dont know the spell yourself anymore, but you can always lend some of your SD to your familiar to boost its power.
+That creature is now part of your entourage and can cast itself with 1SD once per Day.
+You don't know the spell yourself anymore, but you can always lend some of your SD to your familiar to boost its power.
 Be careful!
 You share your Doom points with it.

 Your familiar has 1 HP per Magic User template you have and is immune to one type of damage of your choice.
 Its stats are similar to a cat's.
-When you create it, you decide if it will be able to breathe under water, fly, or use objects.
+When you create it, you decide if it will be able to breathe underwater, fly, or use objects.
 If your familiar would die, your spell is lost forever, but you can create a new familiar after a full night of rest.

 ## Second Sight
 You always see invisible things as a faint lensing of light, and can tell roughly how big they are.
 By making eye contact with someone, you can tell if they are possessed, undead, protected by divinity, or a spell caster.